darshanshirodkar/python-projects/README.md

 # python-projects
-Miscellaneous projects coded in Python
+This repo contains miscellaneous personal projects coded in python.